 Located in amongst the mountains, the picturesque old town of Ljubljana wraps itself around the base of the castle hill.
-Cobblestones line the narrow alley ways and old buildings run along the river side, along with hundreds of bustling restaurants and bars, which come alive from noon, but particularly during the night.
+Cobblestones line the narrow alley ways and old buildings run along the river side, with hundreds of bustling restaurants and bars, which come alive from noon, but more so during the night.
 Boats run up and down the river, from the Dragon Bridge, under the Triple Bridge and out of town.
 If you’re into hiking, you can climb the hills around Tivoli Park or, further still, take a bus out of town to Lake Bled (or one of the other many lakes) to get a fix of fresh country air.
 Don’t miss these attractions in the town itself:

 1. Aimlessly Wander the Old Town

 Wander down all the narrow laneways, browse the boutique shops with hand-made Slovenian fabrics and knick-knacks and sip on coffee at one of the many cafes.

 2. Check out the Dragon Bridge and Triple Bridge

 Don’t expect anything too grand from these bridges, but they really add character to Ljubljana and the city wouldn’t be the same without them.
 Four dragons stand triumphantly on each corner of the Dragon Bridge, and the triple bridge gives a choose-your-own-adventure feel as you cross over into the Old Town, though they all lead to the same spot!